Updated: 27th October 2021

 You think it’s okay to write a new article every six months, do you?
 Sorry, but if you want to have a non-technical impact on your website, then you need to produce new content or update old content at regular intervals.

 Not all websites benefit from writing content such as news stories, articles or tips and tricks.
 But, if you are not an SEO expert then writing could be the way forward for you.
-See below about how it has affect our website for a real-life example
+See below about how it has affected our website for a real-life example

 How often should I create new content?